MaxInvent

 30 min to document

 • Track oversells as a KPI.
-If you're above 0.3% of orders, your buffers are too low or sync cadence too slow.
+If the rate rises above your target, review buffers, sync cadence and affected SKUs.

 Watch the metrics weekly